timbus-project/extractor-framework/Readme.md

 3. [lspci Installed](http://en.wikipedia.org/wiki/Lspci) - included in most linux distributions
 4. Running sftp server
 5. [SSH server running with authenticated user](http://www.cyberciti.biz/faq/how-to-installing-and-using-ssh-client-server-in-linux/)

+##How to install
+This project, like most others in Timbus, is built through Maven.
+All that is required to build the entire project is to run the following command on the root project folder:

+	#!bash

+	mvn clean package

+This will create a *target* folder in which it saves two different .jar files - The *cli* module, which is used to run locally on the machine and the *bundle* module. which is to be deployed into [Virgo](https://eclipse.org/virgo/) Container.
+A tutorial on how to properly install Virgo and deploy Timbus artefacts into it can be found **[here](https://opensourceprojects.eu/p/timbus/support/wiki/Building%20and%20deploying%20the%20TIMBUS%20Context%20Acquisition%20tool/)**

 &nbsp;